btk/pre-require/README.md

 # Pre-Require

-Pre-Require is a small global script that helps you create a module of array objects with required assets from a selected folder
+Pre-Require is a small global script that helps you create a module of an array object with required assets from a selected folder

 This script will help you with variables while fetching assets.